ClydeByrdIII/OnDemandSeeding/README.md

-For testing purposes you can also manually input the number of seeders and leechers in the swarm. let's say there are 3 seeders and 8 leechers python onDemandSeeding.js filename.txt 1 3 8
+For testing purposes you can also manually input the number of seeders and leechers in the swarm. let's say there are 3 seeders and 8 leechers node onDemandSeeding.js filename.txt 1 3 8

 so usage is